-Thanks to Deb Pati from the Visa Project, on a mission to have updated info on visas and making people visa smart for his recommendation of Takoyaki as a savoury Japanese snack.
+Thanks to Deb Pati from the Visa Project, on a mission to have updated info on visas and making people visa smart for their recommendation of Takoyaki as a savory Japanese snack.

 These rice crackers use whole prawns.
-And they have a strong and real flavour as if you have just bitten into a particularly crunchy prawn.
+And they have a strong and real flavor as if you have just bitten into a particularly crunchy prawn.